HomeLatest NewsEnterprise ITMicrosoft pledges $25 million for artificial intelligence project for people with special needs

 Advertisement

-“Next, we will identify the projects that show the most promise and make larger investments of technology and access to Microsoft AI experts to help bring them to scale.
+“Next, we will identify the projects that show the most promise and make larger of technology and access to Microsoft AI experts to help bring them to scale.
 Thirdly, as we infuse AI and inclusive design across our offerings, we will help our partners incorporate AI innovations into platform level services to empower others to maximise the accessibility of their offerings,” Smith informed.

-Helpicto, an application that turns voice commands into images, is enabling children in with autism to better understand situations and communicate with others.
+Helpicto, an application that turns voice commands into images, is enabling children in France with autism to better understand situations and communicate with others.
 ‘Seeing AI’ and auto alt-text features are helping narrate the world for people who are blind or low vision.
 Microsoft last year introduced ‘AI for Earth’ — a comprehensive programme to apply AI towards unlocking solutions to climate, water, agriculture and the biodiversity issues.

 Get the day's headlines from Tech Observer straight in your inbox